Tikvah Support Program

 - Designated spaces for sensory breaks

-- Social stories and pre-camp preparation provided prior to camp
+- Thorough preparation, including Social Stories, provided prior to camp

-For more information please contact Dr. Audra Kaplan, Director of Tikvah Support and Camper Care at firstname.lastname@example.org
+For additional questions please contact Dr. Audra Kaplan, Director of Tikvah Support and Camper Care at firstname.lastname@example.org